 With hosted solutions, businesses have greater control over costs.
 It doesn’t require huge amounts of investment and as it doesn’t require hardware as there aren’t continual maintenance costs or replacement cycles.
 Instead, you pay for a license to the software and servers as long as you use them.
 In fact, the cost-efficiency of hosted solutions is so great that 61% of IT leaders cite cost-cutting as the top reason for their organisation to adopt cloud software.

 The scalability of a system represents how easily it can grow with a company.
 If the business hires 10 new people within a year, a system must be able to cope with that.
-Hosted applications are much more scalable than their on-premise counterparts as they just require the purchase of additional licenses.
-This can be done quickly and access to the credit management software is granted immediately.
+Hosted applications are much more scalable than their on-premise counterparts as they simply require the purchase of additional licenses.
+This is a quick action that grants the user is immediate access to the credit management software.
 Scaling on-premise solutions, on the other hand, requires organisations to buy and install additional hardware.

 In credit management, storing data securely and in a way that complies with all the necessary regulations is vital.
 A major advantage of hosted credit management solutions is that they are built to comply with regulations.
 At Onguard, we are experts when it comes to data regulations and are up-to-date with any changes to those regulations which we build into our product roadmaps.
 This means our customers can be assured that by using our hosted solutions their data is secure and compliant.

 When weighing up the pros and cons of hosted and on-premise software, hosted credit management solutions come out on top.
-Not only are there are often great costs and effort associated with maintaining your own environment with on-premise software solutions, but it also requires you to have significant IT knowledge in-house.
+There are often great costs and efforts associated with maintaining your own environment with on-premise software solutions, but it also requires significant in-house IT knowledge.
 By choosing hosted credit management software like CreditManager, you negate the need for additional hardware and take a lot of the cost and effort out of the equation.
 Onguard’s hosted credit management solutions are also more reliable, as they don’t require significant periods of downtime to be updated, unlike on-premise solutions.
 With hosted credit management software like CreditManager, companies can focus on using the solutions and let the experts take care of the rest.